Reflections

 My wife and I sat down to play, along with Steven Bond, Richard Tatge, a friend of Robert’s named John Robey, and John Stanley.
 My wife, Reen, and I were hooked inside of fifteen minutes.
 The world was raw, empty, undeveloped; but some basic concepts were there, like the Cycle of 17 Houses, and at least hints of what a few of those Houses were about.

-The amazing thing was Robert’s ability to create, off the top of her head, fully fleshed out NPCs, with a life history and an agenda.
+The amazing thing was Robert’s ability to create, off the top of his head, fully fleshed out NPCs, with a life history and an agenda.
 We loved it, and continued obsessively playing for, I don’t even know.
 Months?
 A couple of years?
 Richard dropped away, and we became close friends with John Robey (now deceased, alas).
 The rest of the group remained fairly constant.

 Yes, we were obsessed—but I had no idea then that this game would lead me onto a path that would guide, essentially, the rest of my life.
 I wrote the first book, Jhereg, in 1980, largely because Robert was gone, and I couldn’t stop obsessing.
 Because of complications in Robert’s personal life (that are none of my business or yours), I had to change some of the names when I started writing about it, and I added elements of my own TTRPG, Dragaera, that was an offshoot of Piarra, and develop those pieces that remained only vague concepts.
 And, while characters can translate from an RPG, I find that events generally do not, and so there is little that happened in the game that appears in the stories.
 But the heart and soul of my world remains the game that we played that one day at a Minn-Stf meeting in the late 70s.